John Lesson 7 Day 3

 When they learned Jesus was behind this miracle and called God His Father, “the Jewish leaders tried all the harder to find a way to kill him.
 For he not only broke the Sabbath, he called God his Father, thereby making himself equal with God.”
 NLT

-I wonder why they didn’t question Jesus’ statement that God is always working, since Genesis 2:2 says, “On the seventh day God had finished his work of creation, so he rested from all his work.”
+I wonder why they didn’t question Jesus’ statement that “My Father is always working,” since Genesis 2:2 says, “On the seventh day God had finished his work of creation, so he rested from all his work.”

-God, like a good parent, doesn’t ignore us one day a week.
+God, like a good parent, doesn’t ignore the needs of His children one day each week.

-The Son can do nothing by himself [of His own accord (AMP)]
+The Son can do nothing by himself [of His own accord (NIV and ESV)]

 He does only what he sees the Father doing.

-MY answers — not THE answers — to BSF study questions on John Lesson 7 Day 3 ~ John 5:16-23
+My answers to BSF study questions on John Lesson 7 Day 3 ~ John 5:16-30